 Thomas Chilton is a site coordinator with ProScribe and shares entertaining anecdotes about how his experience as a scribe helped him with the professional school application process and getting into med school.

-Thomas has been employed with ProScribe, a national medical scribe company featured on the Inc. 5,000 list in 2019 for the second straight year, and for more than five years has been an invaluable asset to their team.
+Thomas has been employed with ProScribe for more than five years, a national medical scribe company featured on the Inc. 5,000 list multiple times.
 This year was his 5th (and last!) time to apply to medical school.
 Thomas was accepted to three medical schools and ultimately decided to attend the University of the Incarnate Word Osteopathic School of Medicine in San Antonio, Texas.

 Before we begin, it’s important to understand two things: